 What to do when a loved one dies

-Please see the below document for guidance around what to do following the death of a loved one.
+Please see link below for guidance around what to do following the death of a loved one.

 How to register a death

-Please see the below document for guidance around where and how to register a death and what information and documents you will need.
+Please see link below for guidance around where and how to register a death and what information and documents you will need.

 Funeral service during COVID-19